Expert Seminar & Evening Lecture

 The corona pandemic is challenging the world economy.
 During the first half of 2020, it has become painfully clear how dependent we are on the globalized market and its seemingly infinite growth.
 The current economic standstill, however, is the perfect moment to consider the implementation of an alternative, value-based economy; an economy where solidarity and sustainability are superior to financial profit.
 Next to academic scholars, civil society organizations and policy makers, religious leaders have been advocating a social and economic transformation.
 But how can religions contribute to a matter so worldly as economics?
 How can they influence the economy in an emancipatory way?

 UCSIA has invited eight European scholars to discuss these questions during a closed academic seminar on 15 October 2020.
-Their contributions will be published in Post-Corona Economics: Can We Learn from the Religious Sector?, by ASP in the spring of 2021.
+Their contributions will be published in Post-Corona Economy: Can We Learn from the Religious Sector?, by ASP in the fall of 2021.

 We Are All Brothers and Sisters?
 Christianity, Social Justice and Civic Duty after Assisi 2020